dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   The fee is set at the commencement of the engagement, is based on the complexity of the advice and required services, and invoiced monthly in advance.

-  The minimum fee is AUD 3,300 pa, including GST, and the maximum fee is AUD 15,000, including GST.
+  The minimum fee is AUD 275 per month (AUD 3,300 pa), including GST, and the maximum fee is AUD 1,250 per month (AUD 15,000 pa), including GST.
+Fees may be reduced or offset by any commissions received by us during the engagement period, and this will be agreed with you before the engagement commences.

   </td>